-The national Maritime Museum, (or in Dutch Scheepvaartmuseum) is best known for its life-size VOC-replica ship docked at the museum.
-It’s great fun for kids and adults to run around on board the 17the century vessel.
-Recently, this experience has got even better with the added virtual reality experience.
-The many interactive features in the Maritime museum and the architecture of the old navy warehouse makes exploring the long naval history of Holland a fun and interesting experience.
+The National Maritime Museum, (or in Dutch Scheepvaartmuseum) is best known for its life-size VOC-replica ship.
+It’s great fun for kids and adults to run around on board the 17th-century vessel.
+The many interactive features of the Maritime Museum and the architecture of the old navy warehouse makes exploring the long naval history of Holland a fun and interesting experience.

 The Maritime Museum in Amsterdam is located at an old naval warehouse.
-For centuries, the military navy of Amsterdam kept its canons, ropes and supplies in this huge building.
-In the middle is a specious courtyard.
+For centuries, the military navy of Amsterdam kept its canons, ropes, and supplies in this huge building.
+In the middle is a spacious courtyard.
 This courtyard is now roofed with a spectacular glass ceiling.
 The ceiling is decorated with 868 individually adjustable LED lights.
-The colourful light show is great (and free) to watch after sun set (only applicable in winter).
+The colorful light show is great (and free) to watch after sunset (only applicable in winter).

 Old ships and maps

 The museum still breathes the air of all those years.
-Dark hallways lead you along dimly lit rooms with mysterious sea maps, compasses, silver and porcelain from seafaring era.
-The museum holds a great collection of yacht models with fantastic replicas of old and new ships: from small fishing boats to 21st century cruise ships, all remarkably detailed.
+Dark hallways lead you along dimly lit rooms with mysterious sea maps, compasses, silver and porcelain from the seafaring era.
+The museum holds a great collection of yacht models with fantastic replicas of old and new ships: from small fishing boats to 21st-century cruise ships, all remarkably detailed.

 You can climb on board the East Indiaman called ‘Amsterdam’ and wander around.
-The interior will give you an idea of how sea men in the colonial era lived on a 8 months trip to the East (India, Indonesia).
+The interior will give you an idea of how seamen in the colonial era lived during an 8 months trip to the East (India, Indonesia).

 Virtual reality show